simonschork/ShoppingList/README.md

 # Shopping List

-A new Flutter project.
 This is my first Flutter project.
+Just some boring project for learning purpose.